lisamarieandersson/minimal-weather-app/README.md

 - The font icons used in the project are from [Pixeden Club](https://www.pixeden.com).

-- The backgrounds images are bought with commercial license from [Creative Market](https://creativemarket.com/).
+- The background images are bought with commercial license from [Creative Market](https://creativemarket.com/).